 When combined with a keyboard or a stylus, your iPad goes from being a nice tablet to a powerful tool for business.
 Tablets are portable, affordable and easy to use, and when paired with powerful accessories, iPads can be nearly as powerful as standard laptops but without the bulky frame.

 Keyboard: Apple recently rolled out its Smart Keyboard Folio for the new iPad Pro.
-This new keyboard covers and protects your iPad when it's not in use.
+There's a similar $159 keyboard for the iPad Air.
+The keyboards cover and protect your iPad when it's not in use.
 When it's deployed, you'll still be able to adjust your iPad to an angle that best suits you.
-Older versions of Apple keyboards didn't provide this level of flexibility.

 There are also plenty of keyboards available for both the iPad and iPad mini.
 Logitech makes high-quality Bluetooth keyboards ($69.99) as well as iPad-ready keyboards ($129.99) that attach via Apple's Smart connector.
 You can also link your iPad to Apple's full-size wireless keyboards for Macs, or opt for an Apple Smart Keyboard ($169) that attaches via Smart connector.

-Stylus: The second-generation Apple Pencil comes with added usability, like improved touchpoint technology and new gestures for added interaction.
+Stylus: The newest Apple Pencil comes with added usability, like improved touchpoint technology and new gestures for added interaction.
 If you plan on using your tablet for note taking during business meetings, it's a no-brainer.
 The Apple Pencil can also be used to jot down notes on PDFs, scribble reminders, draw charts and graphs and more.
-The first-generation Apple Pencil is also a great product for small business.
+The first-generation, $99 Apple Pencil is also a great product for small business.

 Case: Apple recently released a Smart Folio case for the new iPad Pro.
 This case offers protection to both the front and back of your iPad, making it an ideal accessory for the traveling business owner.
 An elegant folio case is the perfect accessory to keep your iPad, Apple Pencil and Keyboard together.
 You can also opt for a case made by a third party.
 Targus makes affordable no-frills cases for the 9.7-inch iPad (starting at $24.99) and Twelve South makes elegant iPad cases that look like leather-bound books (starting at $69.99).